 Guide Dogs e-commerce website is operated and managed by GUIDE DOGS SHOP@The Guide Dogs for the Blind Association (Trading Company) Ltd. who use Shopify a recognised e-commerce platform to take and process your orders.

 For data protection purposes Shopify are a Data Processor and will not use your personal details for their own marketing purposes.
 However, to help protect our customers Shopify does monitor credit card activity for risk and fraud screening.

 Guide Dogs Data Protection Officer is Phillippa T.Caine.

 The Data Protection Act

-We will only exchange your details with other organisations other than where we have a duty to share your information with third parties, regulatory or law enforcement agencies if we believe in good faith that we are required by law to disclose it in connection with the crime, the collection of taxes or duties, in order to comply with any applicable law or order of a court of competent jurisdiction, or in connection with legal proceedings.
+We will only exchange your details where we have a duty to share your information with third parties, regulatory or law enforcement agencies if we believe in good faith that we are required by law to disclose it in connection with the crime, the collection of taxes or duties, in order to comply with any applicable law or order of a court of competent jurisdiction, or in connection with legal proceedings.